MuhweziDeo/Andela-Weekone-Fast-Food-Fast/readme.md

 - In the directory with cloned repository there is a requirements.txt with all packages needed to run and test the app locally

 ## Installation
-- Run pip3 install -r requirements.txt(python3) to install recommended packages
+- Run pip3 install -r requirements.txt(python3) to install recommended packages for python3
 - If you are using python 2 run pip install -r requirements.txt
 - After packages are installed run python/python3 run.py to run server for the application
 - In browser navigate to https://localhost:5000 to access app

 ## Running Tests
-- To run Tests cd into Tests directory and run py.test --cov in terminal
+- Run py.test --cov in terminal

-##
+## Break Down of Tests
+- Test_create_order
+Tests if an order has beeen created successfully

+- Test_get_order
+Tests if order with a specific orderID can be returned

+- Test_get_orders
+Tests if all created orders created can be returned

+-Test_update_order
+Tests if an order status can be successfully updated